-The under 10 metre boats that operate off the coast of East Anglia are crewed by motivated and caring men who are concerned about marine conservation and the way the implementation of the quota system is threatening the marine environment as well as their livelihoods.
+The under 10 metre boats that operate off the coast of East Anglia are crewed by motivated and caring men who are concerned about marine conservation and the way the implementation of the quota system threatened the marine environment as well as their livelihoods.

 The boats that fish out of Orford, Aldeburgh and Felixstowe Ferry are crewed by responsible men who understand the need for conservation and therefore fish in a sustainable way as they have for generations with line, pot and drift netting.
 Their fishing methods are selective and restrict their catch to their targeted species.
 Their methods also allow them to return most over quota fish to the sea live.

 We believe that achieving a sustainable marine economy is not possible while the small boats and the large number of fishermen who crew them are not allowed to catch sufficient fish to cover their costs and provide a reasonable income because of the mismanagement of the quota system by the UK administrators and the flawed decision not to revisit and rewrite the original allocations when the under10s were introduced into the system.
-We are actively working with the New UnderTens Fishermen’s Association, Greenpeace and other local fishermen’s associations to put pressure on National and International governments to produce a more equitable allocation of quota which resulted in a judgement in the High Court to re-allocate some of the unused quota to the smaller boats.
+We worked actively with the New UnderTens Fishermen’s Association, Greenpeace and other local fishermen’s associations to put pressure on National and International governments to produce a more equitable allocation of quota which resulted in a judgement in the High Court to re-allocate some of the unused quota to the smaller boats.
 We now wait for the outcome of the Brexit negotiations to see whether the various promises for taking back control of UK waters will materialise.

 The potential loss of the fishing industry to the east coast of Suffolk and Norfolk would not only impact those who fish but would also affect the lucrative tourist industry that brings vital revenue into the area.
 Local, predominantly line caught, fish is sold directly to the public.
 The varieties of fish include cod, skate, mullet, herring and sea bass as well as lobsters and crabs either from the river or inshore fishing.
 These can be found in Orford at Brinkley’s Shed on the foreshore, Pinney’s shop on Orford Quay, Orford Country Market and in many of the pubs, hotels and restaurants in the area.
 The quality of this freshly caught fish being delivered directly to the customer is significantly higher than that which is chilled or frozen for shipment further inland.
 The quality and availability of fresh produce is generating a market for the product from visitors who may well not have had access to such fresh fish products before.